 Moving to a new city is always challenging.
 And a large part of that challenge is looking for a place to live.
 There are so many things to consider when weighing your options-house styles, neighborhood safety, quality of schools, the convenience of location-it all can be quite overwhelming.

 That’s why we’ve done the research for you, so you don’t have to.
-You’ve no doubt seen our Austin City Guide, which includes a short section on a few of Austin’s most popular neighborhoods.
+You’ve no doubt seen our guide on moving to Austin, which includes a short section on a few of Austin’s most popular neighborhoods.

-This list and our “Best Places to Live in Austin,” “Best Suburbs of Austin,” and our “Best Neighborhoods for Families in Austin” lists are more in-depth neighborhood guides meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent (and by the way of introduction, we’re Bellhops—movers in Austin and beyond).
+This list is a more in-depth neighborhood guide meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent (and by the way of introduction, we’re Bellhops—Austin movers and beyond).

 Tucked into the greater Texas Hill Country, Austin was first given the charming title ‘Waterloo.’
 Soon after, this Texan capital was renamed to honor the ‘Father of Texas’ and first secretary of state, Stephen F. Austin.

 But a lot has happened since 1839.
 At this point, if you don’t hop on Austin quick, it’ll ride away without you.
 Austin is now the fastest growing large city in the country.
 People are moving here to get a taste of the year-round warm weather, nature oases, incredible food, live music, and laid-back culture.